anavarre/drucker/README.md

 * Enter the path to your SSH public key (in order to run [Ansible](https://www.ansible.com/) orchestration on your container). `~/.ssh/id_rsa.pub` is assumed, but you can enter the path to a custom public key
 * Enter the SUDO password to run the [Ansible](https://www.ansible.com/) playbook.
 Just type `drucker`

-To connect to the container, simply type:
+To connect to a container, simply type:

 ```
-$ docker exec -it drucker_stack bash
+$ docker exec -it <container_name> bash
 ```

 It will give you root access to the container.